antarctica/ansible-apache/README.md

 **Part of the BAS Ansible Role Collection (BARC)**

-Installs the Apache web-sever using default virtual hosts
+Installs the Apache web-sever and optionally setup a default virtual host

 ## Overview